Rousokuda-se

 August 7 is Tanabata Day in Hokkaido.

-In Nishiokoppe Village, children parade through the village
+In Nishiokoppe Village, children parade through the village,

 the children sing in unison.

-As more sweets piled up,
+As more sweets are collected,

 At the final stop, the elementary school,